heroku/buildpacks-frontend-web/README.md

 ## Configuration

-[All configuration](buildpacks/static-web-server/README.md#configuration) is implemented by Static Web Server.
+[All configuration](buildpacks/static-web-server/README.md#configuration) is documented with the Static Web Server.

 ## Dev Notes